dmerejkowsky/kata-train-reservation/README.md

 You're working on the "TicketOffice" service, and your next task is to implement the feature for reserving seats on a particular train.
-The railway operator has a service-oriented architecture, and both the interface you'll need to fulfill, and some services you'll need to use are already implemented.
+The railway operator has a service-oriented architecture, and both the interface you'll need to fulfill, and the two services you'll need to use are already implemented - they are named 'train-data' and 'booking-reference' and their API is specified below.
+The third service is named 'ticket-office' and it's your job to finish implementing it (but keep reading till the end before jumping to the implementation!)

 # Business Rules around Reservations